ELIXIR-IIB-training/website/_posts/2017-09-27-RNA-seq-Salerno.md

 **FEE:**
 The fee will cover attendance to lectures and practicals, coffee breaks, lunches and dinners.
 The participants are expected to pay their own travel and accommodation costs:
-- candidates from a bioinformatics lab from one of the ELIXIR-IIB member institutions (see the list at the bottom): **110 euros**
+- candidates from a bioinformatics lab from one of the ELIXIR-IIB member institutions (see the list at the bottom): **120 euros**
 - other candidates: **160 euros**

 A maximum of **25** candidates will be accepted.
-Selection will start on July 15th 2017 and those with an adequate profile will be accepted immediately.
+Selection will start on **July 20th** and those with an adequate profile will be accepted immediately.
 <br>

 ### Instructors